osrf/mbari_wec/docs/docs/Tutorials/ROS2/PythonTemplate.md

 # Quick Start &mdash; Writing External Controller With GitHub Template Repository
 ---

+In this tutorial, you will make and customize a GitHub repository from a GitHub Template with a ROS 2 Python package and code ready to implement your own external controller utilizing the `buoy_api_py` interface.
+This interface may be used with the both the simulated and physical buoy.

+## Interfaces and Templates

 There are two GitHub
 [template repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)
 set up (C++/Python) for a quick start on writing a